Water Treatment Plant

 Six Mile Creek: Our Watershed

 Six Mile Creek is more than just a beautiful waterway in our backyards.
 It is part of the Six Mile Creek watershed, an area that spans 46.5 square miles of mainly forested land.
 Its headwaters begin in the Towns of Caroline and Dryden.
-To learn more about the Six Mile Creek watershed, click here.
+Click here to learn more about our local watershed.

 Bird's eye view of Six Mile Creek, Ithaca, NY.